How To Overcome Trauma

 Intro 8:13

 If you’ve had a stroke, and during recovery, you’ll know what a scary and confusing time it can be.
 You’re likely to have a lot of questions going through your mind.
 Like, how long will it take to recover?
-Will I actually recover?
+Will I recover?
 What things should I avoid?
-In case I’m make matters worse, doctors will explain things.
-But obviously, because you’ve never had a stroke before, you probably don’t know what questions to ask.
-If this is you, you may be missing out on doing things that could help speed up your recovery.
-If you finding yourself in that situation, stop worrying, and head to recovery after stroke calm, where you can download a guide that will help you.
+In case I make matters worse, doctors will explain things.
+But because you’ve never had a stroke, you probably don’t know what questions to ask.
+If this is you, you may miss out on doing things that could help speed up your recovery.
+If you find yourself in that situation, stop worrying and head to recovery after stroke calm, where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
 These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
-They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guided it’s free.
+They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery.
+Head to the website now, recoveryafterstroke.com, and download the guide.
+It’s free.

 Bill 9:25

-Can you give me some kind of a explanation about what trauma is?
+Can you give me some explanation about what Trauma is?
 It doesn’t have to be a dictionary definition.
-But what you feel trauma is?
+But what do you feel Trauma is?

-We have to trau, trauma this we have to go a little bit deeper.
-But the basic idea is that you can there’s a couple different paths to trauma.
-And one of them is a chronic disruption of connectedness and I forgot who said it was probably Dr Porges chronic disruption of connectedness which means that your connection with a safe adult, especially pretty much in childhood, it was chronically disrupted that might be through abuse or abandonment or neglect, but that you were not able to have a safe and solid relationship with safe adult.
+We have to train Trauma.
+We have to go deeper.
+But the basic idea is that there are a couple of detrainment paths, too.
+We.
+One of them is a chronic disruption of connectedness; I forgotdifferentit was probably Dr. Porges’s chronic disruption of connectedness, which means that your connection with a safe adult, especially pretty much in childhood, was chronically disrupted through abuse or abandonment or neglect, but that you were not able to have a secure relationship with a safe adult.

-So that was a chronic issue and that leaves you in this state of flight potentially from abuse usually from like abuse emotional abuse, or in a fight state or a completely shut down alone withdrawn state.
-As no fault of the victim it’s that they didn’t have the safe caregiver to build a healthy attachment with so that’s one path trauma.
-The other path to trauma that I would label as surviving at least one acute intensive episode where you were sympathetically charged like you wanted to run away you wanted to fight but you weren’t able to do so.
-And that might be because somebody immobilise you are something I was to me traumas usually from another human being like a tiger attacks you you don’t actually I guess you could be traumatised yeah you’d be traumatised.
+So that was a chronic issue that leaves you in this state of flight, potentially from abuse, usually from emotional abuse, or in a fight state or a wholly shut down, alone withdrawn form.
+It is no fault of the victim.
+They didn’t have a safe caregiver to build a healthy attachment with, so that’s one path to trauma.
+The other path to Trauma that I would label was surviving at least one acute intensive episode where you were sympathetically charged like you wanted to run away; you tried to fight but couldn’t.
+And that might be because somebody immobilizes you, is something I was traumcouldn’tther human being, like a tiger attacks you don’t I guess you could be traumatized yeah, you’d be traumatized.
 Yeah, that’s right.

-But um, but I always think about from human to human though.
-But um, but the shame is that there was that because that was my point is that when you survive a car crash, there’s no shame.
-You can be traumatised, but shame is always connected human beings, I think.
-But yeah, so the second path of trauma, I would say is that you’ve survived a thing, like you want it to mobilise, you want it to get out of the situation, but you were stopped from doing so.
-And so your body went into this freeze state where you’re highly charged, like your motors running, but you can’t escape.
+But, um, but I always think about from human to human, though.
+But, um, the shame is that there was that because my point is that when you survive a car crash, there’s no shame.
+I think you can be traumatized, but guilt is always connected to human beings.
+But yeah, so the second path of Trauma, I would say, is that you’ve survived a thing like you want it to mobilize and get out of the situation, but you were stopped from doing so.
+And so your body went into this frozen state where you’re highly charged like your motors running but can’t escape.

-So you kind of like shutting, like, it’s like you’re hitting the brake and the gas at the same time in a car.
-And it can, the day to day experience might be something like panic, where you if someone’s had a panic attack, you’re extremely charged up, the thoughts are running wild heartbeats going, but then they freeze up.
-And I think it’s like a of a day to day flow of experience of freeze.
-So I think it’s two paths to trauma, which is a chronic disruption of connecting this or surviving at least one of these extremely intensive episodes where you cannot escape even though your body is ready to escape, or find somebody off.
+So you kind of like shutting, like, it’s like you’re simultaneously hitting the brake and the gas in a car.
+And it can; the day-to-day experience might be something like panic, where if someone’s had a panic attack, you’re highly charged up, the thoughts are running wild, heartbeats going, but then they freeze up.
+And I think it’s like a day-to-day flow of freeze experience.
+So I think it’s two paths to Trauma: a chronic disruption of connecting this or surviving at least one of these highly intensive episodes where you cannot escape even though your body is ready to run or find somebody off.

 Bill 12:20

-On your website, there’s a statement that says that trauma has been a constant underlying factor with nearly everyone I’ve worked with since 2008.
-And therefore, those people who are traumatised, are they having trouble in life generally speaking, and are struggling to have strategies to get through life because this underlying trauma is rearing its ugly head?
+On your website, there’s a statement that says that Trauma has been a constant underlying factor with nearly everyone I’ve worked with since 2008.
+And therefore, those people who are traumatized, are they having trouble in life generally speaking, and are struggling to have strategies to get through life because this underlying Trauma is rearing its ugly head?

 Yes.

-The only thing I would, the caveat here, when we say that they’re having trouble with strategies, they’re not even in a place to strategize.
-So when you’re traumatised, one of the things that gets compromised is your ability to think clearly make a plan, you’re always kind of in this like flight, fight or shutdown state.
-And biologically speaking, when we go into those states, we really compromise our ability to think clearly, and to be able to problem solve, and to be able to cooperate with other people to you know what I mean, like, those those skills as cognitive, higher functioning kind of skill to get lost or compromised.
+The only thing I would do is the caveat here: when we say they’re having trouble with strategies, they’re not even in a place to strategize.
+So when you’re traumatized, one thing that gets compromised is your ability to think and make a plan; you’re always kind of in this flight, fight, or shutdown state.
+And biologically speaking, when we go into those states, we compromise our ability to think clearly and to be able to problem solve and to be able to cooperate with other people to, you know what I mean, like, those skills as cognitive, higher functioning kind of skill to get lost or compromised.

-So it’s not just a matter of, I can’t strategize it, or I can’t cope.
-It’s like, my body’s not in a place to be able to learn a new coping skill, or to apply it effectively.
-I’m always in this defensive state where my body thinks that I need to run away or fight or hide or be invisible.
-So it’s, yeah, absolutely.
+So it’s not just a matter; I can’t strategize or cope.
+It’s like my body’s not in a place to learn a new coping skill or to apply it effectively.
+I’m always in this defensive state where my body thinks I need to run away, fight, hide, or be invisible.
+So it’s, yeah.
 Because I’ve worked with the adults I’ve worked with.
-The parents I’ve worked with, they’re carrying stuff from their childhood, the adults I’ve worked with in parenting groups. it the way they parent and the things that they’re doing that they want to change, like yelling or being abusive, or whatever, is directly connected to it always is connected the way that they were they were raised by their parents.
+The parents I’ve worked with carry stuff from their childhood, and the adults I’ve worked with in parenting groups.
+The way they parent and the things they’re doing that they want to change, like yelling or being abusive, are directly connected to it.
+It is always connected to the way that they were their parents raised them.

-And I don’t know if they’ve I don’t know how if they realised how traumatising those things were.
-And I think we as adults, we laugh those things off like yeah I put my mom or my dad hit me or whatever like that we laugh it off.
-But that sticks with us, that affects the way that we parent, it leaves us in a state of, of being more aggressive, or being more anxious.
-Like it affects us.
-Yeah, absolutely. day to day in the kids, I’ve worked with that use drugs.
-They’re attempting to, they’re in some sort of traumatised state day in day out.
-And they’re attempting to get relief from that, to regulate their defensive state, even though they’re not capable of it, just by thinking their way through it.
+And I don’t know if they’ve.
+I don’t see how they realized how traumatizing those things were.
+And I think we, as adults, laugh those things off like, yeah, I put my mom or my dad hit me or whatever.
+But that sticks with us; it affects how we parent; it leaves us in a state of being more aggressive or anxious like it affects us.
+Yeah, absolutely.
+Day to day, the kids I’ve worked with use drugs.
+They’re attempting to be in some traumatized state day in and day out.
+And they’re trying to get relief from that, to regulate their defensive state, even though they’re incapable of it, just by thinking their way through it.

-But maybe a drug might be able to help them out and help alleviate what they’re going through.
-So yeah, it’s absolutely, absolutely underlying, the kids I work with that.
+But maybe a drug could help them out and help alleviate what they’re going through.
+So yeah, it’s underlying, the kids I work with that.
 Don’t go to school or have lost motivation.
-It’s not just because like, there’s always something underneath that.
+It’s not just because there’s always something underneath that.
 Absolutely.

 Bill 15:15

-So they’re trying to change their state, because the state that they’re experiencing regularly is unproductive, it doesn’t help them, it makes them feel unwell.
-It makes them act out, it makes them not be able to connect to people.
-And I imagined that it makes their life just seriously difficult as far as being able to move through life and attend and turn up to the things that people need to turn up to on a regular basis to consider themselves to have a successful life.
-Not not based around stuff or cars or anything like that.
+So they’re trying to change their state because the condition they’re experiencing regularly is unproductive; it doesn’t help them; it makes them feel unwell.
+It makes them act out; it makes them not be able to connect to people.
+I imagined that it makes their life seriously difficult as far as being able to move through life and attend and turn up to the things that people need to consider themselves to have a successful life regularly.
+It’s not based around stuff or cars or anything like that.
 But just generally being able to function, yeah

-basic functioning, when you don’t have a safe attachment to a parent or you feel like that a parent, even though they might be in your life, but they emotionally are not connected to you, that’s gonna affect your daily life that I mean, to not to be so alone. to not have the basics of a safe connection with an adult for a kid is that’s crippling?
+basic functioning, when you don’t have a safe attachment to a parent, or you feel like that a parent, even though they might be in your life, but they emotionally are not connected to you, that’s going to affect your daily life that I mean, to not to be so alone.
+Not having the basics of a safe connection with an adult for a kid is crippling?
 Like, what?
 Why would I go to school?
 What does this even matter?
-And I don’t think they’re cognitively like picking out like, that doesn’t matter anymore.
-I’m not gonna go.
-But if you don’t have the basic building blocks of life, just a basic, safe, healthy attachment, nothing else matters.
+And I don’t think they’re cognitively like picking out, like, that doesn’t matter anymore.
+I’m not going to go.
+But nothing else matters if you don’t have the basic building blocks of life, just a primary, safe, healthy attachment.
 It just doesn’t matter.

 Bill 16:26